IrisLiu-00/dndnotes/_notes/Campaign/Old Session Notes/23108 - Bridgetown Brawl.md

 	- use shockwave, take out guards, cinnabar
 	- are they going to chase kallista if they don't get taken out/distracted?
 - sophia appears - has been keeping an eye on things, can point her to the bridge where she's seen the most activity
+	- can help distract merrow if kallista lures them close to side of road

 At Shoewater
 - merchants plan to take out the Bridgers once and for all by blowing up the bridges
 - All bridgefolk are stunned from automata shockwave
 - Mushika (as rat) has planted mines on the underside of bridge
-    - Mines are Clockwork’s invention
+    - craftwork of the mines, modified automata matches Clockwork's engineering from the shipwreck
+    - automata have been reengineered - fingers of one arm stripped way to expose a crackling electric prong, other arm mounted with a crossbow
+- ==PRE BATTLE
+	- move mushika - 3 past auto2
+	- make sure players can login to harmless key, check if they can apply statuses
+	- Kallista can pick which end of the bridge she wants to appear on?
 - Fight across the bridge to chase Mushika, who holds the detonator
 	- mushika takes dash as long as no one is in melee.
 Disengage if caught?
 	- automata chase + block, range + melee.
-Some on roofs (ATHL check to jump down)
-	- what do automata do when mushika dies?
+	- what do automata do when mushika dies? keep fighting? see how the PCs look
 - Automata contracted from Luca Industries hold the bridge, have pinned down all the Bridgefolk
     - Have already used up their Shockwave attk
 - Make it clear that mushika will detonate when he gets to other side of bridge.
 The goal in combat is not always to straight up kill all the opponents
 	- explosion is 4d6 dmg - DEX / STR save to jump off the side of the bridge for half dmg or fall dmg
 - Notes for players
 	- Eletha - step of the wind lets you take a 3rd movement
 - lycanthropy risk - if infected?
+TOBY
 	- make that first night a full moon
 	- periodic WIS save to lose control and transform, always loses control on full moon > control goes to DM
 	- immunities only while transformed